radu-matei/radu-matei.github.io/content/blog/filter-k8s-logs.md

 > Of course, the main application can be written in any language, and redirecting the logs to a file should be a fairly straightforward task in any modern framework.

-Now we simply build a container image out of our application, push it to a container registry.
+Now we simply build a container image out of our application and push it to a container registry.
 Then, we need to create a Kubernetes manifest with the main application and the sidecar:

 ```
 apiVersion: v1